 Some dogs also show signs of mental deterioration as they age.
 These age-related cognitive and behavior changes are generally subtle and can be addressed proactively.

 The physical changes in your dog are generally easier to spot than the sensory changes.
 As their body begins to deteriorate, their ability to fight infection is reduced, and it takes longer to heal.

 That means it’s crucial to consult your veterinarian if you notice a significant change in behavior or the physical condition of your dog.
 There are many signs indicating your dog is approaching senior citizenship status, but they can be indicative of a variety of different problems (see the list at the end of this article).

-One of the most common and frustrating problems for aging dogs and their owners is inappropriate elimination.
+One of the most common and frustrating problems for aging dogs and their humans is inappropriate elimination.
 The kidneys are one of the most common organ systems to deteriorate in dogs, and as a result, your once well-behaved dog may have trouble in controlling bathroom habits, especially if left alone for a long time without access to the outdoors.

 You may also notice they dribble urine while sleeping.
 This is stressful for both you and your dog.
 Excessive urination or incontinence could indicate diabetes or kidney failure, both of which can be treated if caught early enough.